 The Ethics Law requires the Commission on Ethics to appoint and prescribe the duties of the Commission Counsel who is the legal adviser to the Commission and who, in most cases, is directed by the Commission to act as legal counsel in any litigation in which the Commission or its members or staff are parties in an official capacity.
-(NRS 281A.250, 281A.260) Under Nevada's Open Meeting Law, the Commission may receive information regarding any litigation from its legal counsel and deliberate toward a decision regarding the litigation without holding a public meeting that complies with the Open Meeting Law.
-(NRS 241.015) However, the Commission cannot take action regarding the litigation, such as authorizing an appeal in the litigation, unless the Commission takes the action in a public meeting that complies with the Open Meeting Law.
-(Comm'n on Ethics v.
-Hansen, 134 Nev.
-Adv.
-Op.
-40, 419 P.3d 140, 142-43 (2018))
+(NRS 281A.250, 281A.260) Section 27 of this bill specifies the powers and duties of the Commission Counsel regarding any litigation in which the Commission or its members or staff are parties in an official capacity.